 You will notice a number of other small changes that have been put in place to maintain hygiene standards and to limit the number of times our staff come over to the table.
 We hope that this will help all of our guests to feel safe and able to fully relax and enjoy our delicious food and drink.

 On the morning of departure all bills can be paid in reception.
-There is a box on reception where we ask all keys to be left on check-out.
 If you would like to have a contactless check-out, please call us from your room and we can take payment over the phone.

 Please leave your key in your room if you do not pay your bill in reception.
 We would also appreciate it if all guests pop their heads into reception to let us know that they are leaving, both to bid you farewell and so that we can let our housekeeping team know that you have checked out.